 Learn more about:

-You may need to use more than one method to relieve pain.
-It may take time to find the right pain-control measure for you.
+Often a combination of methods is needed and it may take time to find the right pain relief for you.
 If one method doesn’t work, you can try something else.
 For more on this see Pain and cancer.

-Radiation therapyThis treatment can be used to relieve most types of pain.
+Radiation therapyThis treatment can be used to relieve many types of pain.
 The most common form of radiation therapy for pain is external beam radiation therapy.
-If cancer has spread to many places in the bone and is causing pain, another form of radiation therapy.
+If cancer has spread to many places in the bone and is causing pain, you may have another form of radiation therapy.

 SurgerySome people have an operation to remove part or all of a tumour.
-Surgery can also be used to treat a serious condition such as a bowel blockage (obstruction) that is causing pain, or to reduce the size of the cancer and improve the effectiveness of chemotherapy and radiation therapy.
+Surgery can also be used to treat a serious condition such as a bowel blockage (obstruction) that is causing pain, or to reduce the size of a cancer and improve how well chemotherapy and radiation therapy work.

-Your GP or oncologist may be able to suggest effective medicine for your pain, but if you are still uncomfortable, you can ask to see a palliative care specialist.
+Pain management expertsYour GP or oncologist may be able to suggest effective medicine, but if you are still uncomfortable, ask to see a palliative care specialist.
 Good pain control is one of the major ways a specialist palliative care team can help.
 How and where the pain is felt, and how it affects your life, may change.
 Regular check-ups with pain management experts can help keep the pain under control.

-Podcast: Managing Pain When Cancer is Advanced
+Podcast: Managing Pain when Cancer Is Advanced

 View the Cancer Council NSW editorial policy.